Azure/autorest/docs/extensions/readme.md

 - `operation-location` - poll until terminal state, skip any final GET on Location or Origin-URI and use the final response at the uri pointed to by the header `Operation-Location`

 The polling mechanism in itself remains unchanged, the only impact of this option could be to do an additional final GET, or skip a final GET.

+The `final-state-schema` can be used to specify the schema of the response of whichever means is indicated in `final-state-via` for obtaining the final result.

 **Parent element**: [Operation Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#operationObject)